You are here

 Treasures from the Capitol Museum: Three Governors

-Once upon a time, Georgia had three governors.
+Once upon a time, Georgia had 3 Governors.
 At once.
-This tale involves a son, a lieutenant governor and an incumbent.
+This tale involves a son, a Lieutenant Governor and an incumbent.

-It began in the summer of 1946 when Eugene Talmadge claimed the Democratic primary thus ensuring the title of governor.
+It began in the summer of 1946 when Eugene Talmadge claimed the Democratic primary thus ensuring the title of Governor.
 The Republican Party didn’t have a nominee, so the title was basically his.
-Indeed, in November 1946, in poor health, Eugene became Governor of Georgia.
-Preparations started for his prestigious inauguration aimed to be held in January, 1947.
-However, on December 21, 1946, the poor health of Eugene Talmadge finally gave up.
+Indeed, in Nov.
+1946, in poor health, Eugene became Governor of Georgia.
+Preparations started for his prestigious inauguration aimed to be held in Jan.
+1947.
+However, on Dec.
+21, 1946, the poor health of Eugene Talmadge finally gave up.
 Eugene died without a successor and without being officially inaugurated as Governor of Georgia.

 Luckily, Secretary of State Ben Fortson took the state seal home every night during this mayhem ensuring no one had the ability to authorize any official documents.

 In the end, the Georgia Supreme Court has the last call.
-They declared in March 1947 that Melvin Thompson was the true governor until a special election could be held in September 1948.
-When September rolled around, Herman Talmadge crushed Thompson in an easy victory, thus ending the tale of the three governors.
+They declared in March 1947 that Melvin Thompson was the true Governor until a special election could be held in September 1948.
+When September rolled around, Herman Talmadge crushed Thompson in an easy victory, thus ending the tale of the 3 Governors.

 Photo Courtesy of the Capitol Museum